-When we acquire residential mortgage loans, or the rights to service residential mortgage loans, we come into possession of borrower non-public personal information that an identity thief could utilize in engaging in fraudulent activity or theft.
-We may share this information with third party service providers, including loan sub-servicers, or with third parties interested in acquiring such loans from us.
-We have acquired more than 95 thousand residential mortgage loans and rights to service residential mortgage loans since the inception of our company.
-We may be liable for losses suffered by individuals whose identities are stolen as a result of a breach of the security of the systems that we or third party service providers of ours store this information on, and any such liability could be material.
-Even if we are not liable for such losses, any breach of these systems could exposes us to material costs in notifying affected individuals and providing credit monitoring services to them, as well as regulatory fines or penalties.
+When we acquire residential mortgage loans, or the rights to service residential mortgage loans, we come into possession of non-public personal information that an identity thief could utilize in engaging in fraudulent activity or theft.
+We may share this information with third party service providers, including loan sub-servicers, with third parties interested in acquiring such loans from us or with other third parties, as required or permitted by law.
+We may be liable for losses suffered by individuals whose personal information is stolen as a result of a breach of the security of the systems that we or third party service providers of ours store this information on, or as a result of other mismanagement of such information, and any such liability could be material.
+Even if we are not liable for such losses, any breach of these systems could exposes us to material costs in notifying affected individuals or other parties and providing credit monitoring services, as well as to regulatory fines or penalties.
 In addition, any breach of these systems could disrupt our normal business operations and exposes us to reputational damage and lost business, revenues, and profits.
 Any insurance we maintain against the risk of this type of loss may not be sufficient to cover actual losses, or may not apply to the circumstances relating to any particular breach.